GatorSense/PMLDA/README.md

 ****************************************************************

 NOTE: If PMLDA used in any publication or presentation, the following reference must be cited:
-C. Chen, A. Zare, and J. T. Cobb, "Partial Membership Latent Dirichlet Allocation for Image Segmentation," Under Review.
+C. Chen, A. Zare, and J. T. Cobb, "Partial Membership Latent Dirichlet Allocation for Image Segmentation," IEEE International Conference on Pattern Recognition, Cancun, Mexico, 2016.
 available: http://arxiv.org/abs/1511.02821

 ****************************************************************